signmark/niap_ui_base/replit.md

 SMM Manager is an intelligent social media content management platform that helps content creators with AI-powered content generation, analytics, and multi-platform publishing strategies.
 The application provides adaptive workflows for content creation with intelligent scheduling, multi-language AI-driven content creation, and direct social media publishing capabilities.

+**Project Status: Fresh Reset** - Project was reset from checkpoint, requiring restoration of recent features and configurations.

 ## System Architecture

 ### Technology Stack